 by Mike Ricotta - September 28, 2018

-Another interesting aspect of brand name selection is the are of creation.
+To create brand name recognition, you also need to think long and hard about the name itself, and whether you might even invent your company name.
 Often, brand names are completely made up, they are created out of thin air to become something living, something substantial.
 Think about the brand Facebook.
 Before 2004, the word facebook did not exist.
 Today, Facebook not only exists, but it is also recognized globally.
 So, how do you create a brand name?
 What are the important elements to consider?
 Are the number of letters, syllables, and individual words important?
 What about pronunciation?
 More importantly, how do you make up a word?
+Want to try it out?
+Use our brand name generator tool.

 Another important thing to consider as you begin the process of brand naming is availability.
 If your brand is going to have an online presence, you will want to verify that a domain name that represents your brand name is available.
 Fortunately, today, domain registries are expanding top-level domain (.com, .net, .org) offerings in order to fulfill the ever-increasing demand for exact matching brand name domains.
 Currently, there is some debate about the value in terms of search indexing and optimization relating to the top level domain.
 However, as demand for brand name specific domains increases it is likely that search engines like Google will become agnostic in their position on top level domain preferencing.
 So, if your .com is not available and it’s out of your purchase price range, consider shifting to .co, .net, or .pub.

 In summary, let’s review the most important points in creating the perfect brand name.
 Think of your brand name as the front of your business.
 It’s what everyone sees from the road and you don’t want to change it, ever.
 So, it’s worth spending some time experimenting with names and logos.
 If your brand name requires two or three individual words, you may consider compressing it into an acronym for logo creation.
 Once you settle on the perfect brand name, you will need to purchase a corresponding domain name from your favorite domain registry.
 We recommend using Namecheap because you can usually save a little money for essentially the same service as most of the other domain registries.
 If the .com version of your domain is not available, try the .co or .net version of the domain.
-Discovering your brand name and securing the domain for your brand are two important steps in starting your business off on the right foot.
+Discovering your brand name and securing the domain for your brand are two important steps in starting your business off on the right foot, so don’t forget to explore our brand generator tool today!